Brokerages Set SSR Mining Inc. (TSE:SSRM) Target Price at C$30.45

 Several research analysts recently issued reports on SSRM shares.
 TD Securities increased their price target on shares of SSR Mining from C$38.00 to C$39.00 and gave the stock a “buy” rating in a report on Wednesday, May 4th.
-BMO Capital Markets started coverage on shares of SSR Mining in a report on Wednesday, May 4th.
-They set a “buy” rating and a C$29.00 price target for the company.
 National Bankshares cut their price target on shares of SSR Mining from C$33.00 to C$32.50 and set a “sector perform” rating for the company in a report on Tuesday, May 10th.
-Finally, UBS Group started coverage on shares of SSR Mining in a report on Tuesday, May 31st.
+UBS Group started coverage on shares of SSR Mining in a report on Tuesday, May 31st.
 They set a “buy” rating and a C$30.50 price target for the company.
+Finally, BMO Capital Markets started coverage on shares of SSR Mining in a report on Wednesday, May 4th.
+They set a “buy” rating and a C$29.00 price target for the company.

 TSE SSRM opened at C$26.13 on Wednesday.
 The stock has a market capitalization of C$5.56 billion and a P/E ratio of 14.17.
 SSR Mining has a 52-week low of C$18.08 and a 52-week high of C$31.00.
 The firm has a 50-day moving average price of C$27.07 and a 200 day moving average price of C$24.73.
 The company has a quick ratio of 4.19, a current ratio of 6.02 and a debt-to-equity ratio of 11.26.